 By far the biggest issue, though, is the use of so-called collaborative online family trees.
 When these models actually accommodate sources, and when their contributors actually enter them, then they have no choice but to associate them directly with Person entities because that’s all they have.
 They’re not representing event-based history and so their misplaced sources will be inherited by anyone copying from them.
 This does not bode well for anyone wanting to adopt an event-based approach to family history, or even micro-history.
 Genealogy’s preoccupation with mere family trees will continually pollute the waters.

 See “Eventful Genealogy”, Blogger.com, Parallax View, 3 Nov 2013 (http://parallax-viewpoint.blogspot.com/2013/11/eventful-genealogy.html).

 See “Eventful Genealogy - Part II”, Blogger.com, Parallax View, 6 Nov 2013 (http://parallax-viewpoint.blogspot.com/2013/11/eventful-genealogy-part-ii.html).

-‘Properties’ is the terminology adopted by STEMMA for items of extracted evidence such as a date-of-birth (see http://www.parallaxview.co/familyhistorydata/home/document-structure/person/properties).
+‘Properties’ is the terminology adopted by STEMMA for items of extracted and summarised information such as a date-of-birth (see http://www.parallaxview.co/familyhistorydata/home/document-structure/person/properties).
 I feel strongly that the word ‘facts’ is misleading since the possibility of something being factual depends on the nature of the associated source.
 I also do not like the software term of ‘PFACT’, which stands for property, fact, attribute, characteristic, or trait.

 The Roles might be something like Bride, Groom, Bride.Father, and Groom.Father in this case.
 I will discuss how extensible roles can easily be accommodated in a future post.